Maiczzz/Mike_The_DataScientist/README.md

 Then I preprocessed data by encoding string varaibles through StringIndexer, OneHotEncoder, and Vector Assembler; in order to arrange X and Y for models.

-In the end I fitted Logistic Regression and Random Forest models whith training and test split approach.
+In the end I fitted Logistic Regression and Random Forest models with training and test split approach.